-85.54.43 Public-private and public-public partnerships July 1, 2022 receivables and deferred inflows services by conveying control of the right to operate or use a nonfinancial asset for a period of time in an exchange or exchange-like transaction.
+85.54.43 Public-private and public-public partnerships receivables and deferred inflows

+Public-private and public-public partnerships (PPPs) are arrangements in which a government (the transferor) contracts with an operator (a governmental or nongovernmental entity) to provide public services by conveying control of the right to operate or use a nonfinancial asset for a period of time in an exchange or exchange-like transaction.
 When the state is the transferor, if applicable, a receivable for installment payments and deferred inflow of resources must be recorded for PPPs that meet the state's PPP threshold.
 Refer to Subsection 30.20.20.